-Each of these buffers has a default size of 64KB.
+Each of these buffers has a default size of 64KB and default MTU is 1500.

-9.8.4 Binding NAT sockets to a specific interface
+9.10.4 Binding NAT sockets to a specific interface

-By default, VirtualBox's NAT engine will route TCP/IP packets through the default port assigned by the host's TCP/IP stack.
+By default, VirtualBox's NAT engine will route TCP/IP packets through the default interface assigned by the host's TCP/IP stack.
 (The technical reason for this is that the NAT engine uses sockets for communication.)
 If, for some reason, you want to change this behavior, you can tell the NAT engine to bind to a particular IP address instead.
 Use the following command: